micheleangioni/sls-node-ts/readme.md

 ## Deployment

-The deployment is handled by the Serverless framework.
+The deployment is handled by the Serverless Framework.
 Just run `sls deploy`.

+In order to deploy setting a `staging` environment, run `deploy-staging`.
+Instead, to deploy setting a `production` environment, run `deploy-production`.

 ## Features

+#### CORS

+CORS is setup out of the box, allowing access from all websites, by setting the `Access-Control-Allow-Origin` header equal to `'*'`.

+In order to customise the CORS response, check the [Middy CORS middleware](https://github.com/middyjs/middy/blob/master/docs/middlewares.md#cors).

+Furthermore, in order to properly [use CORS with custom authorizers](https://serverless.com/blog/cors-api-gateway-survival-guide/), their headers must be configured manually in the `serverless.yml` file.

 #### Error Messages